Five hours of talks between the NHL and the players' association on Wednesday did little to move the sides closer to a deal.

 These were the first negotiations since Friday in Toronto.
 Last week, the NHL canceled the first two weeks of the regular season, wiping out 82 games through Oct.
 24.

 One victory was achieved by the NHL on Wednesday when the Alberta Labor Relations Board ruled the lockout of players from the Edmonton Oilers and Calgary Flames can continue.
-The board said declaring the lockout illegal in the province wouldn't help
+The board said declaring the lockout illegal in the province wouldn't help the sides reach a settlement.

 Receiver Darius Bell is expected to out two to four weeks because of a broken rib suffered during UCLA's loss to Cal on Saturday.